explorerhq/sql-explorer/docs/development.rst

 Tests
 -----

-Factory Boy is needed if you'd like to run the tests, which can you do
+Factory Boy is needed if you'd like to run the tests.
+They can be run with:
-easily:

 ``python manage.py test --settings=tests.settings``